Userscript Safety Guide

 -

-Check permissions: Look at the @match and @include lines in the script to ensure it only runs on the sites it needs to.
+@match and @include lines in the script to ensure it only runs on the sites it needs to.

 -